STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

        -DBOOST_SUFFIX=-clang-darwin33-mt-1_53 \
    make

-For more detailed information about using |cmake| please refer its documentation and to the section :ref:`building_hpx` for.
+For more detailed information about using |cmake|, please refer its documentation and to the section :ref:`building_hpx`.

 Alternative installation method of HPX on OS X (Mac) ....................................................